 With over 1,300 different varieties available, acacia wood is accessible in almost every market of the world.
 Many farmers harvest the wood after they have used all of the sap (also known as acacia gum) from the tree.
-These rapid-growing trees live 20-30 years, and some are removed because they are a nuisance for other plant life in the area.
+These rapid-growing trees live 20-30 years, and some are removed because they are a nuisance to other plant life in the area.

 Uses For Acacia Wood

-There are several uses for the Acacia wood, as we’ll soon see.
+There are several uses for the acacia wood, as we’ll soon see.
 As a result, demand tends to be very strong.
-This allows suppliers to keep the prices low, so you’ll always be able to find Acacia products for an affordable price.
+This allows suppliers to keep the prices low, so you’ll always be able to find acacia products for an affordable price.

 Also, it can be effortless for manufacturers to handle, as it tends to be flexible after being cut.
 This lets them mold it into the right shape.
 However, as it dries out, it starts to become harder.
 This means that the furniture will be able to retain its shape.
 Also, it will be highly durable, with a high-quality acacia furniture item being resistant to damage, like scratches.
 As a result, it will last for several years, making it an excellent investment.

-Another popular use of Acacia wood is to create stunning flooring.
-There are a few reasons why Acacia is the perfect choice for this area.
+Another popular use of acacia wood is to create stunning flooring.
+There are a few reasons why acacia is the perfect choice for this area.
 First, it tends to be visually striking, with distinctive grain patterns.
 Because of this, it can fit within multiple style aesthetics, giving you plenty of design options to explore.